Keep In Step With WalkArlington

 The Committee will prepare a summary of the proceedings of each public meeting for the benefit of its members and for the County Manager’s review.
 The Committee will make that summary available to the public within two weeks, and may compile the year’s meeting summaries and Committee accomplishments in the form of an Annual Report.

-Minutes of the Pedestrian Advisory Committee meetings are available in PDF, Adobe Reader is required, please select dates below:
+Minutes of the Pedestrian Advisory Committee meetings are available in here.

-For issues related to sidewalks and maintenance, please contact Arlington County Environmental Services.
+For issues related to sidewalks and maintenance, please go to Arlington County’s new Report A Problem.